liangyihuai/Eigenface-Fisherface/README.md

 # Eigenface-Fisherface
-Eigenface and Fisherface, use PCA and LDA
+Eigenface and Fisherface for face recognition and detection, use PCA and LDA.
+Presentation slide / PPT is available to download.

 The main files are